andrewjamesryan/final-project/index.md

 # Andrew Ryan

 Welcome to my site!
 I’m a senior studying political science at the University of Notre Dame with interests in public service, strategic communication, and digital media.
-This website serves as my portfolio and a space to highlight my academic projects and experiences.
+This website serves as my portfolio and a space to highlight my projects and experiences.

 ---